 Additionally, the board establishes standards for the performance of electrical work in the state.

-The Director of the Department of Labor has the responsibility of enforcing these laws.
+The Director of Code Enforcement has the responsibility of enforcing these laws.

 *Note: You will be redirected to another site where you may log-in to your existing account or create an account if you are a first time user of ELP.